Ninjalah/SaibaRobo/README.md

 Terminatron: A large, hulking robot that mercilessly pursues interlopers.
 Massive health, high defense, high attack power.

 # Brainstorming

+## Player
+### Stats
+* DX/CN: (Dexterity/Cunning) Determines player ability to make saving throws in dire situations (such as, mecharachnid grapple).
+* IN/TC: (Intellect/Technical) Determines the success rate of certain technical rolls, such as success chance when jacking a fallen Cyborg's brain.

+### Weapons
+General section for weapons used by the player character (and some monsters).

+* **Pistol**: Basic semi-automatic pistol.
+Does minimal damage, has average crit chance, uses bullets.

 ## Monsters
 Cyborg